janderland/fql/readme.md

 # The substring '{fdb}' in the first argument will be replaced with
 # the IP address of the FDB container started above before the cluster
 # file is written to disk.
-docker run --network my_net docker.io/janderland/fdbq 'docker:docker@{fdb}:4500' -log '/my/dir(<>)=42'
+docker run --network my_net docker.io/janderland/fql 'docker:docker@{fdb}:4500' -log '/my/dir(<>)=42'
 ```

 ## Query Language

 Here is the [syntax definition](syntax.ebnf) for the query language.
 Currently,
-FDBQ is focused on reading & writing key-values created using the directory and
+FQL is focused on reading & writing key-values created using the directory and
 tuple layers.
 Reading or writing keys of arbitrary byte strings is not
 supported.

-FDBQ queries are a textual representation of a specific key-value or a schema
+FQL queries are a textual representation of a specific key-value or a schema
 describing the structure of many key-values.
 These queries have the ability to
 write a key-value, read one or more key-values, and list directories.

 ### Components & Structure

-This section will explain the components and structure of an FDBQ query.
+This section will explain the components and structure of an FQL query.
 The
 semantic meaning of these queries will be explained below in the [Kinds of
 Queries](#kinds-of-queries) section.

 #### Primitives

-FDBQ utilizes textual representations of the element types supported by the
+FQL utilizes textual representations of the element types supported by the
 tuple layer.
 These types are known as primitives.
 Besides as tuple elements,
 primitives can also be used as the value portion of a key-value.